How to Stop Impulse Buying: 12 Ways to Quit Mindless Shopping

 A licensed therapist could help you manage impulsive behavior.
 Debtors Anonymous also offers support to those whose shopping habits lead them to unmanageable debt.

-Nicole Dow is a senior writer at The Penny Hoarder.
-She no longer buys candy at the grocery store registers.
+Nicole Dow is a former staff writer at The Penny Hoarder.